-I create films about social injustice which I hope will inspire social change.
+I love making films in many genres: Film Noir, drama, musicals, comedy.
+I especially love to create films about social injustice which I hope will inspire social change.
 I have multiple feature films in development and the best way to keep up to date with how they are progressing is to Like my Facebook page.
 The key films I’m developing include:

 Fiona holds a Diploma in Advanced Film Directing from the New York Film Academy.
 While in NYC, Fiona directed a 16mm short film, Shades of Gray.
 It won the Best Film Noir Award at the New York International Independent Film and Video Festival 2003 and was described by Oscar-nominated filmmaker Jim Sheridan as “very well directed”.

 Fiona completed Script Editing training with the Script Factory (UK) and the BBC.
-She was a Script Reader for Northern Ireland Screen from 2013–2014.
+She was a Script Reader for Northern Ireland Screen from 2013 to 2014.

 Fiona was selected for the first ever Berlinale Talent Campus in February 2003 — a winter film academy which brought 500 filmmakers from 61 countries together on the fringes of the prestigious Berlin Film Festival.
 It included directors’ masterclasses taught by Wim Wenders, Anthony Minghella, Mike Figgis, Stephen Frears and Spike Lee.